jrocco2/invest_scraper/README.md

 ```
 scrapyd
 ```
-Then in the projects root directory run a seperate terminal with the following spiderkeeper commands package your crawler, to connect to the scrapyd server and deploy the user interface.
+Then in the projects root directory run a separate terminal with the following spiderkeeper commands package your crawler, to connect to the scrapyd server and deploy the user interface.
 ```
 python scrapyd-deploy --build-egg output.egg
 spiderkeeper --server=http://localhost:6800 --no-auth
 ```
-This will create a server at http://localhost:5000 you can now access via your broswer.
+This will create a server at http://localhost:5000 you can now access via your browser.

 ## Schedule

-Do the following in the SpiderKeepr UI:
+Do the following in the SpiderKeeper UI:

 1) Create a project with any name
 2) Upload the output.egg file in your root project directory